-12. In November 2022 the Committee issued a call for views which sought the views of community planning partners.
+- 12. In November 2022 the Committee issued a call for views which sought the views of community planning partners.
 It also launched a survey for other organisations, individuals and communities about their experience of community planning.
 Both were live until 13th January 2023.
-The published responses can be viewed at Community Planning inquiry - Scottish Parliament - Citizen Space and a summary will be made available at Community Planning Inquiry | Scottish Parliament Website

-- 13. On 30th January 2023, Committee members joined an online engagement event with third sector and community organisations, where they heard about their experience of community planning.
-A summary of the discussions will be made available on the Inquiry webpage at Community Planning Inquiry | Scottish Parliament Website - 14.
+The published responses can be viewed at Community Planning inquiry Scottish Parliament Citizen Space and a summary is available at Community Planning Inquiry | Scottish Parliament Website - 13.
+On 30th January 2023, Committee members joined an online engagement event with third sector and community organisations, where they heard about their experience of community planning.
+A summary of the discussions is available on the Inquiry webpage at Community Planning Inquiry | Scottish Parliament Website - 14.
 Committee members have also visited Paisley to meet with representatives from Engage Renfrewshire and partner organisations based in Ferguslie Park, where they heard about the benefits of community planning in supportive partnership work.

-Committee Clerks
+Committee Clerks March 2023

-February 2023